bioimage-io/spec-bioimage-io/README.md

 The person(s) that have packaged and uploaded this model.
 Only needs to be specified if different from `authors` in the root weights`, see `weights` for more details.

 - [`parent`] Parent model from which this model has been derived, e.g. by finetuning the weights of this model on a different dataset.
-  - `id` Url of another model available on bioimage.io or path to a local model in the bioimage.io specification.
-In addition to the
+  - `uri` Url of another model available on bioimage.io or path to a local model in the bioimage.io specification.
+If it is a url, it needs to be a github url linking to the page containing the model (NOT the raw file).
   - `hash` hash of the weights of the parent models

 - `inputs`